 The osteopath will then take the time to discuss with you the diagnosis and will suggest a treatment plan and the likely number of session needed for a noticeable improvement in how you feel.
 It is important that you understand this plan as very often you will be asked to do some specific exercises at home and because you may be referred to one of our physiotherapists for advanced rehabilitation.

 Osteopath Appointments Putney

 During treatment, osteopaths use a wide range of manual techniques such as: joint mobilisations, massage, manipulations and stretching exercises.
-For the treatment of newborn conditons for example, osteopaths can use myofascial or craniosacral techniques to help with latching difficulties, plagiocephaly (flattening of the head) and difficulty to pass wind or constipation.
+For the treatment of newborn conditions for example, osteopaths can use myofascial or craniosacral techniques to help with latching difficulties, plagiocephaly (flattening of the head) and difficulty to pass wind or constipation.
 Osteopaths intuitively help restore balance in the organs of your body and are also able to provide advice on posture and work ergonomy in order to promote health and prevent symptoms from recurring.

-The Benefits of Osteopathy Treatment at Physio 4 Life
+The Benefits of Osteopathy Treatment at Physio 4 Life in Putney

 The benefits and any potential risks associated with the treatment will be mentioned to you.
 Your practitioner will always ask your permission to treat you and will explain what he is doing as the treatment progresses.

 Most people visit an osteopath as a private patient by self-referring themselves and pay for their treatment.
 If you have a private health insurance, you may be able to claim for the treatment costs.
 As it will depend on your personal level of cover, make sure to ask your insurance provider if you are eligible to claim for osteopathy treatment and if you need to be referred by a GP or not.